givensuman/dune-os/README.md

 sudo usermod -s $(which fish) $USER
 ```

-This is also a good time to set up rootless Docker, if you plan to use it:
+This is also a good time to set up rootless Docker, if you're into that sort of thing:

 ```bash
 sudo groupadd docker